Re:Locations is committed to editorial transparency and equity. The table below outlines the Journal’s editorial process:

 Korean language sources can be transliterated using either the McCune-Reischauer system or the South Korean government’s Revised Romanization of Korean, so long as the usage is consistent.
-However, for the names of well-known figures and organisations that are commonly transliterated in some other manner, the first time the name appears in the text the common transliteration can be given followed by a standard transliteration in parentheses – for example, Syngman Rhee (Yi Sŭng-man) – with all subsequent appearances in the text employing just the common transliteration.
+However, for the names of well-known figures and organisations that are commonly transliterated in some other manner, the first time the name appears in the text the common transliteration can be given followed by a standard transliteration in parentheses – for example, Syngman Rhee (Yi Sŭng-man) – with all subsequent appearances in the text employing just the common transliteration

-For citations in all languages other than in English, we ask if you can provide the title in the original language transliterated in accordance with standards set out in the “Transliteration and Translation” section, followed by the English translation of the title in square brackets.
+For citations in all languages other than in English, we ask that you can provide the title in the original language transliterated in accordance with standards set out in the “Transliteration and Translation” section, followed by the English translation of the title in square brackets.
 For Latin scripts, please follow capitalization rules of the original language for transliterated titles.
 For non-Latin scripts, please capitalize only the first word and any proper nouns for transliterated titles.
 Publisher names need not be translated.

 Example: Asakawa, Akihiro.
 2003.
 Zainichi gaikokujin to kika seido [Naturalization and foreigners in Japan].
 Tokyo: Shinkansha.